 If you don’t have good eyesight, you can use a bigger aperture and still have your target clear.
 It’s all trial and error.

 Here’s where personal preference comes in.
 Some people may actually prefer to have an unclear target and just put their pin in the middle of a yellow blur.
 Which is something I would encourage you to try because you will aim totally different than how you normally would.
 Everything feels more relaxed.
 You’re not 100% focused on the center of the target, which may lead you to have a much cleaner execution of your shot from start to finish.

 I much prefer having a clear target.
 For me, it gives me peace of mind to know exactly where my shot went off and to know exactly where to aim.
 However, sometimes I can be too focused on the target.

 So there are definitely pros and cons to both clear and unclear targets.
 Again, it’s all about what you want your sight picture to look like.

 You might already be able to put this together yourself but let me explain.
 The bigger your aperture, the lighter you’re going to allow in.
 However, the point I made earlier still stands.
 The bigger the aperture, the less focused your target will be.

 So it becomes a balancing game.
-You need the correct amount of light while still having your target somewhat in focus.
+You need the correct amount of light while keeping your target somewhat focused.
 Unfortunately, there’s no way to know if your aperture size will truly work for focus and light until you’re at the competition venue.

-For indoor, it’s all about how well-lit the hall is.
+For indoors, it’s all about how well-lit the hall is.
 In some venues, the lighting is great, others well, not so great.
-For the venues that are well lit, I don’t need to change out my aperture.
+For well-lit venues, I don’t need to change out my aperture.
 That way, my target will be clear, and I will still get the correct amount of light.
 For these conditions, I shoot the 1/32 aperture from the Hamskea peeps.